JUNE 1945

 Jun 15.
 Court of Inquiry about ship losses in typhoon.

 Jun 16.
-P-61's arrive on Ie Shima to take on night heckler missions against Kyushu.
+P-61 Black Widow's arrive on Ie Shima to take on night heckler missions against Kyushu.

 British troops enter Thailand.